Mrc0113/codelab-4-codelab/README.md

 ---
 exclude: true
 ---
-# codelab-4-codelab
+# codelab-4-codelab #ARCHIVED

-A CodeLab that instructs how to create a CodeLab
+**WAS:** _A CodeLab that instructs how to create a CodeLab_

-Codelab is hosted here: https://marcd.dev/codelab-4-codelab
+Since https://github.com/googlecodelabs/tools/pull/325, this moved to that repository.

+https://github.com/googlecodelabs/tools/issues/870 looks at publishing it somewhere.